SkeletonDancer/SkeletonDancer/README.md

 A really simple (not completed) PHP project scaffolding tool.

-*I got tired of having to copy-past and mess-up my configuration for every project, so I created something really simple cli tool using the Symfony Console and Twig.*
+*I got tired of having to copy-past and mess-up my configuration for every project, so I created a really simple cli tool using the Symfony Console and Twig.*

 Whats with the name?
 --------------------